Tixit/RPEP/README.md

 ##### 3.1.
 Peers

 There is always two parties involved in a connection.
 We will call these parties `Peers`.
+An RPEP connection connects two Peers, a `Client` and `Service`.
+A Service is the Peer that listens for a connection, and the Client is the Peer that connects to the service.
+Each RPEP Peer MUST implement one role, and MAY implement any role.

 For `Fire and Forget`, there are two roles: